andrew/ultimate-awesome/README.md

 - [awesome-cheminformatics](https://github.com/hsiaoyi0504/awesome-cheminformatics) - A curated list of Cheminformatics libraries and software.
 - [awesome-jmeter](https://github.com/aliesbelik/awesome-jmeter) - A collection of resources covering different aspects of JMeter usage.
 - [awesome-android-testing](https://github.com/hotchemi/awesome-android-testing) - A curated list of awesome android testing libraries.
-- [Awesome-Face-Forgery-Generation-and-Detection](https://github.com/clpeng/Awesome-Face-Forgery-Generation-and-Detection) - A curated list of articles and codes related to face forgery generation and detection.
 - [awesome-react-graphql](https://github.com/hasura/awesome-react-graphql) - A curated collection of resources, clients and tools that make working with `GraphQL and React/React Native` awesome.
 - [awesome-salesforce](https://github.com/mailtoharshit/awesome-salesforce) - A curated list of delightful Salesforce Platform Resources.
 - [awesome-gui-agent](https://github.com/showlab/awesome-gui-agent) - 💻 A curated list of papers and resources for multi-modal Graphical User Interface (GUI) agents.